AustinGrey/vue-conf-toronto-workshop-2023/notes.md

 - Reduces duplication of defining what you need, if you have TS

 Exception: Avoid with very generic component since it creates a coupling to object shape.

+needy children: if multiple components are asking you to pass in the same object, its a sign that you might need to combine those components into 1 that you pass in the object to.
+-> opposite of hidden components pattern

+hidden objects pattern: If multiple children need the object, but are using mutually exclusive subsets of the properties.... maybe you need to split your object.